ariannedee/intro-to-django/README.md

 1. [Install Django](#6-install-django)

 ## Set up instructions
-Please complete these steps prior to the course.
-Email
-[arianne.dee.studios@gmail.com](mailto:arianne.dee.studios@gmail.com)
-if you have any questions.
+Feel free to email me at [arianne.dee.studios@gmail.com](mailto:arianne.dee.studios@gmail.com) if you are having any problems getting set up for the course.

 ### 1. Install Python 3.11

 This course uses Python 3.11, but Python 3.8 and higher should work.